Tarbo13/CSS-Bootstrap-HW2/README.md

 # Project Discription

-I this project I created a personal online portfolio using three diffent .html files: about_me.html, contact.html, and portfolio.html.
+In this project I created a personal online portfolio using three different .html files: about_me.html, contact.html, and portfolio.html.
 My goal was to create a responsive web page, with working links to each section, using Bootstrap.
-I acomplished this by linking the Bootstrap CSS to my .html files, then using the pre coded classes on the HTML elements.
+I accomplished this by linking the Bootstrap CSS to my .html files, then using the pre coded classes on the HTML elements.
+Using the Bootstrap grid system, with columns and rows, I was able to get the three separate pages to layout correctly.

 ## Links